-Anchan is a medical graduate from St. Kitts and Nevis, and has completed her clinical training in both the U.S.A and Canada.
-As a mental health advocate, the online psychotherapy research at Queens has given her the opportunity to provide online CBT to patients suffering from mood and anxiety disorders.
+Anchan is a medical graduate from St. Kitts and Nevis and has completed her clinical training in both the U.S.A and Canada.
+As a mental health advocate, the online psychotherapy research at Queen’s has given her the opportunity to provide online CBT to patients suffering from mood and anxiety disorders.
 She is currently involved in the E-CBT research projects offering online CBT to patients suffering from depression and anxiety.
-Apart from medicine, her interests include travelling, cooking, dancing and teaching English to new comers.
+Apart from medicine, her interests include travelling, cooking, dancing and teaching English to newcomers.